WiseFox-Tr/bitcoin_ticker---training_udemy_london_app_bewery---/README.md

 - ability for user to select his fiat currency as reference (with a Dropdown button for Android users & CupertinoPicker for Ios users);

 ### personal features
-- add some others crypto currencies
+- add some others crypto currencies;
+- add a refresh button into appbar;
+- add a load indicator;

 ### coin ticker (maybe) future features
-- add a load indicator;
 - add an error manager;
 - possibility to choose crypto currencies "followed";